HankB/ZFSsupport/README.md

 ## Components

+There are two scripts that will run in production. `update-snapshot.sh` will mirror snapshots to a remote system. `myzfsMain.pl` will cleanup after `update-snapshot.sh`.
+Other scripts are support and/or testing scripts.

 ### update-snapshot.sh

 The script that dumps local snapshots (ZFS send), sends them to the remote and incorporates them into the remote image.

 ### lock.sh